stormalf/chibicc/README.md

 1.0.22.4        Fixing some issues with extended assembly (new test cases), adding r11 and r10 registers and adding "D" and "S" support for input and output.
                 Removing -fsanitize=cfi not supported by gcc.
 Adding core dump and segfault handler to have useful information when a segfault occurs.
                 Adding debug information for linker.
 Changing the order of extra linker parameters because if the specific path defined for a project is not the first one, it seems that the linker doesn't find the libraries (#ISS-173).
+Adding  support for `chibicc -xc -E -v -` to print the include directories.
+                Ignoring two other attributes for compatibility with GCC :  \__attribute__((fallthrough)) and \__attribute__((nonnull(1))).

 ## old release notes